 The Role of Interns at The Little Traverse Conservancy

 The Little Traverse Conservancy protects natural habitats and provides environmental education opportunities to the people of Northern Michigan.
-The Conservancy owns nature preserves and holds conservation easements on many other properties.
+The Conservancy owns nature preserves, working forest reserves, and holds conservation easements on many other properties.
+Nature preserves are open to the public for non-motorized recreation.
+Working forest reserves are lands that are actively managed through sustainable timber harvests.
 A conservation easement is a legal mechanism for restricting the development of private property.
-Conservation easements enable property owners to protect their land from future development while saving money on taxes.
-Much of the Conservancy's effort is devoted to securing additional conservation easements.
-Conservancy staff members also monitor existing easements, maintain and manage the Conservancy's preserves, and provide environmental education programs.
+Conservation easements enable property owners to protect their land from future development.
+Conservancy staff members monitor existing easements, maintain and manage the Conservancy's preserves, and provide environmental education programs.

-Interns spend much of their time helping with preserve stewardship—tending properties the LTC owns and manages for the public.
+Interns spend much of their time helping with preserve stewardship—tending properties the LTC owns and manages for the public, but may also assist the education department.
 Tasks include: trail maintenance, mowing, boardwalk construction, ecological restoration, vegetation management, and resource assessment.

 The Role of Interns at Selah, Bamberger Ranch Preserve

 Selah is a 5,500-acre working Hill Country ranch located south of Johnson City, Texas.
 While a working ranch with cattle and scimitar horned oryx (an endangered African antelope), the Preserve is also heavily involved in what they call "People Ranching".
 The Preserve offers a large array of land stewardship education opportunities including tours, field days, and workshops focused on demonstrating sound stewardship principles and practices.
 Selah is one of the largest privately owned long-term habitat restoration projects in the country and the best example of conservation on private land in Texas.

 - assisting with brush clearing and trail maintenance

 - assisting with recovery programs for endangered species of plants and animals

 - assisting with current research and other projects